zauberware/rails-devise-graphql/README.md

 #### GatsbyJS

 If you need a frontend than have a look at this basic [Gatsby boilerplate](https://github.com/zauberware/gatsby-starter-redux-saas).
-A Gatsby Redux Saas starter for your next Saas product.
+A Gatsby Redux SaaS starter for your next SaaS product.
 Uses react-redux, apollo-client, magicsoup.io, styled-components, styled-system.

 ![zauberware technologies](https://github.com/zauberware/gatsby-starter-redux-saas/raw/master/static/website-preview.jpg)